8none1/8none1.github.io/_posts/2023-02-18-using-influx-to-gain-power-insights.md

 ## Next steps

 Now I have the data I can easily create a spreadsheet to calculate the costs for a typical day.
 I'll write that up next time.
-Meanwhile, I like Tim's videos on YouTube creating a spreadsheet to end all spreadsheets for Octopus calculations.
+Meanwhile, I like Tim's videos on YouTube where he is creating a spreadsheet to end all spreadsheets for Octopus calculations.
 At the time of writing this is most up-to-date one:  [https://www.youtube.com/watch?v=iLFrykG49Uk](https://www.youtube.com/watch?v=iLFrykG49Uk)